 Crazy Simple Strawberry Vinaigrette Recipe

-simple strawberry vinaigrette on salad in bowl
+simple strawberry vinaigrette dressing on salad

 Some links in this article are affiliate links – if you click on them I will receive a small commission at no cost to you.